-Ski touring is a very fast growing sport.
-Part of this sport is of course your eqipment.
-Compared to alpine skiing, ski touring has one essential piece of equipment more – climbing skin.
-Your friend which will help you concquer various acents.
-Doesn’t matter if it’s a groomed slope, fluffly backcountry snow or steep and icy alpine trails.
-If you would like to know more about different types of skins visit our Ski touring equipment guide.
+Ski touring becomes more and more popular.
+And as in many sports the right equipment decides about fun or sorrow.
+Compared to alpine skiing, ski touring has one more essential piece of equipment – the climbing skin.
+A friend which will help you concquer various acents.
+There are many different kinds of climbing skins so it doesn’t matter if you choose groomed slopes, fluffly backcountry snow or steep and icy alpine trails.
+If you would like to know more about different types of climbing skins visit our → Ski touring equipment guide.

 TRIM TO FIT SKINS